ishkawa/DIKit/README.md

 DIKit provides interfaces to express a dependency graph.
 A code generator named `dikitgen` finds implementations of the interfaces, and generates code which satisfies the dependency graph.

-The main parts of DIKit are injectable types and provider methods, and both of them are to declare dependencies of types.
+The main parts of DIKit are injectable types and provider methods, and both of them are for declaring dependencies of types.

 Injectable types are types that conform to the `Injectable` protocol.